bingomanatee/wonderland_labs/frames/blog/articles/hive_mvc/static_files.md

 * * *

 note that while you CAN store static files in this fashion, you do not HAVE to.
-You can still store all your static files in a `public` folder, and/or you can store all the static files for a [[frames]](frame) in a single static folder.
+You can still store all your static files in a `public` folder, and/or you can store all the static files for a ?[frame](frames) in a single static folder.